sumn2u/string-comparisons/paper/paper.md

 # Statement of need
 In fields such as natural language processing, information retrieval, and data minin[@yan_overview_2022], quantifying the similarity between textual entities is crucial [@amur_short-text_2023].
 Over the last two decades, extensive research has been conducted in this domain, resulting in the development of various string comparison algorithms[@hakak_exact_2019].
 While there are some JavaScript libraries available, such as [string-comparisons](https://www.npmjs.com/package/string-comparison), [compare-strings](https://www.npmjs.com/package/compare-strings), and [string-similarity-js](https://www.npmjs.com/package/string-similarity-js), they offer a limited number of algorithms and often come with larger package sizes.

-Existing JavaScript libraries frequently lack a comprehensive set of similarity metrics, which can make it challenging for developers to select the most suitable algorithm for their specific use case.
+These libraries lack a comprehensive set of similarity metrics, hindering developers ability to select the most suitable algorithm for their specific use cases.
 String Comparisons aims to address this gap by providing a versatile collection of algorithms, enabling developers to conduct accurate and efficient text similarity analysis.

 # Usage